We help business owners go from people problems to teams that get results.

 Instead, they struggle with communicating and having difficult conversations, they aren’t sure what the law allows them to do, and the result is sleepless nights worrying about legal claims and all the work still to be done.

 In 3D HR Legal, we help them resolve their people problems, and give them the tools to feel like natural born leaders.

-Joanne Alilovic is an HR lawyer that works with businesses who want to get things right from the beginning.
-She helps businesses keen on strategic planning, and preventative measures avoid the legal claims that may arise when a working relationship breaks down.
+Jo Alilovic is an HR lawyer, author and podcaster who works with businesses who want to get things right from the beginning.
+She helps businesses keen on strategic planning and preventative measures avoid the legal claims that may arise when a working relationship breaks down.